-\end{itemize} Note that the rule \regle{eq} is slightly different than the ones presented in~\cite{catt}, to be made closer to the conditions of~\cite{maltsiniotis}.
-Although we have checked that changing this rule yields equivalent theories, we do not provide the proof here as it is very involved.
-A~full account of this is given in~\cite[Section 3.5.1]{benjamin2020type}.
+\end{itemize} Note that the rule \regle{coh} presented here is slightly different from the one introduced in~\cite{catt}: it is equivalent but makes the presentation closer to the conditions of Maltsiniotis' definition of weak $\omega$-categories~\cite{maltsiniotis}.
+A detailed account of the equivalence between the two presentations is given in~\cite[Section 3.5.1]{benjamin2020type}.
 We give in Figure~\ref{fig:rules-catt} a full summary of all the rules of the theory $\CaTT$.

 \paragraph{Interpretation.} These rules are to be understood as follows.
-A derivable judgment $\Gamma\vdash t:A$ can be thought of as a given composite of various cells that are prescribed by the context $\GG$, and in the case of a ps-context, adding the side condition $\Var{t:A} = \Var{\GG}$ enforces the composite to use all the cells prescribed by $\Gamma$.
+A derivable judgment $\Gamma\vdash t:A$ can be thought of as a given composite of various cells that are supposed to be known in the context $\GG$, and in the case of a ps-context, adding the side condition $\Var{t:A} = \Var{\GG}$ enforces that the composite uses all the cells of $\Gamma$.
 This intuition is made more formal in \secr{syn-catt}, where we show that the contexts of this theory are finite polygraphs for weak $\omega$-categories.
-In the light of this identification, a term $\GG\vdash t:A$ is a cell in the free category generated by the polygraph $\GG$. \begin{itemize} \item For the rule \regle{op}: Given a pasting scheme $\Gamma$ and a way to compose entirely its source and its target encoded as the terms $\src\GG\vdash t:A$ and $\tgt\GG\vdash u:A$ satisfying the condition~$\Vop$, this rule provides a way to compose entirely $\Gamma$.
-The result of this composition goes from the specified composition of the source to the specified composition of the target, and is encoded as the term $\GG\vdash\cohop_{\GG,\Hom{}tu}[\id\GG]:\Hom{}tu$. \item For the rule \regle{coh}: Given two ways of composing entirely the pasting scheme $\Gamma$, encoded as a pair of terms $\GG\vdash t:A$ and $\GG\vdash u:A$ satisfying the condition~$\Vcoh$, the rule provides a cell between these two compositions, encoded as the term $\GG\vdash\coh_{\GG,\Hom{}tu}[\id{\GG}] : \Hom{}tu$.
-It turns out that this rule only produces invertible cells, and thus it can be reformulated as: "any two ways of composing entirely a pasting scheme are weakly equivalent", or by adopting a more topological view it expresses that the space of ways to compose a pasting is contractible. \end{itemize}
+In the light of this identification, a term $\GG\vdash t:A$ is a cell in the free category generated by the polygraph~$\GG$.
+The use of the two rules can be detailed as follows. \begin{itemize} \item Rule \regle{op}.
+Given a pasting scheme $\Gamma$ and a way to compose entirely its source and its target encoded as the terms $\src\GG\vdash t:A$ and $\tgt\GG\vdash u:A$ satisfying the condition~$\Vop$, this rule provides a way to compose entirely $\Gamma$.
+The result of this composition goes from the specified composition of the source to the specified composition of the target, and is encoded as the term $\GG\vdash\cohop_{\GG,\Hom{}tu}[\id\GG]:\Hom{}tu$. \item Rule \regle{coh}.
+Given two ways of composing entirely the pasting scheme $\Gamma$, encoded as a pair of terms $\GG\vdash t:A$ and $\GG\vdash u:A$ satisfying the condition~$\Vcoh$, the rule provides a cell between these two compositions, encoded as the term $\GG\vdash\coh_{\GG,\Hom{}tu}[\id{\GG}] : \Hom{}tu$.
+It turns out that this rule only produces invertible cells, and thus it can be reformulated as: ``any two ways of composing entirely a pasting scheme are weakly equivalent'', or by adopting a more topological view it expresses that the space of ways to compose a pasting scheme is contractible. \end{itemize}

-\subsection{Some examples of derivations}
+\subsection{Some examples of derivations.}